Data Science Programs:

 Career Opportunities in Spatial Data Science

-Glassdoor users rated "data scientist" as the #1 most satisfying in data science and business analytics, with an average base pay of $121,000/yer and 4,100+ openings.
+Glassdoor users rated "data scientist" as the most satisfying job in the in “Data science and Business Analytics” field; with an average base pay of $121,000/year and 4,100+ openings.

 As an example of the growing importance of spatial data science, the Southern California Association of Governments (SCAG) is hosting data science students from regional universities to support a new region-wide initiative around open and big data in the coming years.
 Through a generous contribution by Randall Lewis, the fellows selected will play an important role in supporting governments across the region to become more data driven and effective in the provision of their services.
 For more information about the Randall Lewis Data Science Fellowship, click here.